Pollyanna-Ye/Pollyanna-Ye.github.io/_posts/2019-10-13-Install-Hadoop-In-Fully-Distributed-Mode.md

 `ssh-keygen`

-Then press "enter key" for file and passphrase, which means setting these values as default.
+Then press "enter key" for file and passphrase, which means setting these values as default, as shown in the following figure:

 ![](../img/posts20191013/001.png)